TABTO, Two Are Better Than One

 Placing known dangerous animals creates life threatening outcomes for people and other pets.

 (Pet Animal Care Facilities Act) program.
 The Sunset review Bill SB19-158 passed and became law in 2019.
-The bill was signed into law in September 2019.
+Signed into law in September 2019.
 Rule making is over for 2019.
 We absolutely thank our legislators for their outstanding work.

 TABTO.org testified and was a stakeholder on the Sunset legislation.

-Also a new rule was passed that rescues and shelters must disclosure and document any of aggressive, sick or abnormalities in any animal that is known to a Rescue, Shelter, adopter, and dog training facility.
+A new rule was passed that rescues and shelters must disclosure and document any aggressive, sick or abnormalities in any animal that is known to a Rescue, Shelter, adopter, and dog training facility.

 The “Humane Pet Act” did not move out of committee.